mtconnect/mtcup/Agent-Usage-and-Configuration.md

 #### Allowing HTTP PUT/POST

+* `AllowPut`	- Allow HTTP PUT or POST of data item values or assets.
+  &nbsp;*Default*: false

 * `AllowPutFrom`	- Allow HTTP PUT or POST from a specific host or list of hosts.
 Lists are comma (,) separated and the host names will be validated by translating them into IP addresses.

-    *Default*: none
+  &nbsp;*Default*: none

 #### Configuring TLS (HTTPS)